youhgo/plaso2elk/README.md

-Plaso to ELK Ingestion Pipeline
+Plaso to ELK FORENSIC Ingestion Pipeline
 ===============================

-This project provides a robust and modular ETL (Extract, Transform, Load) pipeline designed to ingest Plaso forensic timelines (JSON Lines format) into an Elasticsearch (ELK) stack.
+This project provides a robust and modular ETL (Extract, Transform, Load) pipeline designed to ingest Plaso forensic timelines (JSON Lines format) from WINDOWS  into an Elasticsearch (ELK) stack.
 It addresses common challenges in forensic data ingestion such as timestamp normalization, mapping conflicts, and data volume handling.

 Features